Adedeji-Taiwo/Fullstack-Open/part2/phonebook/README.md

 * Step 9: Make it possible for users to delete entries from the phonebook.
 The deletion can be done through a dedicated button for each person in the phonebook list.
 You can confirm the action from the user by using the window.confirm method:
 * Step 10: Change the functionality so that if a number is added to an already existing user, the new number will replace the old number.
 * Step 11: Show a notification that lasts for a few seconds after a successful operation is executed.
 * Step 12: Open your application in two browsers.
-If you delete a person in browser 1 a short while before attempting to change the person's phone number in browser 2, you will get the following error message.
+If you delete a person in browser 1 a short while before attempting to change the person's phone number in browser 2, you will get error message.
+Fix the issue.
-* Step 13:

 ## Start the Application